-The base use-case here is often an API that may or may not be private, but definitely has private or “internal” documentation, and somebody who is not in that “in group” needs access to it.
+The base use-case here is often an API that may or may not be private but definitely has private or “internal” documentation, and somebody who is not in that “in the group” needs access to it.
 There are a lot of other ways to do this.

 For starters, you could generate HTML with any of the many free and open-source tools that create Beautiful API Reference Documentation, and host that on a password-protected Amazon S3 bucket then email the password and URL instead of emailing a PDF.
 If the S3 bucket is updated with new HTML by your continuous integration server then you don’t have to worry about emailing over updated PDFs.

 If you don’t want to set up any of this, Stoplight handles the workflow for you out of the box.
-There’s no need to email PDFs around, or roll your own password-protected hosted documentation.
-We already have private hosted documentation based on SAML, and version-control-based SSO from GitHub, BitBucket, etc., then you can whitelist email address domains too.
+There’s no need to email PDFs around or roll your own password-protected hosted documentation.
+We already have privately hosted documentation based on SAML and version-control-based SSO from GitHub, BitBucket, etc., then you can whitelist email address domains too.

 Maybe you work at

 somecustomer.com to get access to certain projects?
 Whitelist